dwrobel/flatcam/README.md

 =================================================

+16.12.2019

+- in Geometry Editor added support for Jump To function such as that it works within the Editor Tools themselves.
+For now it works only in absolute jumps

 15.12.2019

 - fixed a bug that created a crash in special conditions; it's related to the QSettings in FlatCAMGui.py